 You may find that you can no longer save files to your CIRCUITPY drive.
-You may find that your CIRCUITPY stops showing up in your file explorer, or shows up as NO_NAME.
-These are indicators that your filesystem has issues.
+You may find that your CIRCUITPY stops showing up in your file explorer, or shows up as your filesystem has issues.

 First check - have you used Arduino to program your board?
 If so, CircuitPython is no longer able to provide the USB services.
 Reset the board so you get a boardnameBOOT drive rather than a CIRCUITPY drive, copy the latest version of CircuitPython (.uf2) back to the board, then Reset.
 This may restore CIRCUITPY functionality.